nuuuwan/news_lk3_data/README.md

 Shehani Navodya of Ginigathhena Central College is the island’s first in the Engineering Technology stream.

-Meanwhile, Shehani Navodya of Ginigathhena Central College has obtained island’s best results in Arts stream.
+Meanwhile, Thasun Rithmika of Richmond College, Galle has obtained island’s best results in Arts stream.

 ◼️